bergesinstitute/graf-method/book-1-unit-8.md

 ## Para

-We use it for purpose/destination/goal:
+We use it for purpose / destination / goal:

     La falda es para María.
 (The skirt is for María.)